atom/atom/docs/customizing-atom.md

 - `core`
   - `disabledPackages`: An array of package names to disable
   - `excludeVcsIgnoredPaths`: Don't search within files specified by _.gitignore_
+  - `followSymlinks`: Follow symlinks when searching and scanning root directory
   - `ignoredNames`: File names to ignore across all of Atom
   - `projectHome`: The directory where projects are assumed to be located
   - `themes`: An array of theme names to load, in cascading order